- This exhibit is suitable for all ages.

 Patterns are everywhere … if you know where to look!

 From the delicate nested spirals of a sunflower’s seeds, to the ridges of a majestic mountain range, to the layout of the universe, mathematical patterns abound in the natural world.
-Numbers in Nature: A Mirror Maze is a new permanent exhibit that will expose and explain the patterns that surround us, and then immerse you in a maze of seemingly endless mirrors.
+Numbers in Nature: A Mirror Maze is a new permanent exhibit that will expose and explain the patterns that surround us.

-The exhibit's centerpiece is the 1,800-square-foot mirror maze, a sea of equilateral triangle chambers that repeat in a dizzying array of mirrors.
-Can you navigate the maze to find the small secret room within?
-If so, you'll unlock even more puzzles and secret patterns in nature.
+The exhibit's centerpiece is the 1,800-square-foot mirror maze, where you'll find yourself in a sea of equilateral triangle chambers that repeat in a dizzying array of mirrors.
+Can you navigate the maze to find the secrets within?

-Complete your journey through Numbers in Nature in the gallery of interactives, where digital displays and stations let you see even more patterns in nature—including those in your own body—and discover mathematical ratios hidden within centuries of music, art and architecture.
-These Numbers in Nature and many more will be revealed, starting October 8, 2014.
+Complete your journey through Numbers in Nature in a gallery of interactive digital displays and stations, where you can discover even more patterns and ratios in nature—including those found in your own body and in centuries of music, art and architecture.
+You'll never look at the world the same way again.

 - Happening Now